flopach/create-your-own-api-assistant-cisco-catalyst-center/README.md

-# Understanding RAG: Create your own API Assistant
+# Create your own API Assistant with Cisco Catalyst Center

 **Generate Python code around the REST API of Cisco Catalyst Center** (formerly Cisco DNA Center).
 You can blueprint this project for any other REST API.